01-Introduction

 This is why it is important to have a good visual presentation of the data.
 Sometimes you have a lot of different use cases or projects using the platform.

-It might not be possible for you to build the perfect UI that fits everyone needs.
+It might not be possible to build the perfect UI that fits everyone's needs.
 What you should do in this case is enable others to build the perfect UI themselves.

 How to do that?
 By creating APIs to access the data and making them available to developers.